SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's only a few blocks long and a few blocks wide.
 Here you will find the 16th Avenue Tiled Stairs, Grandview Park, and Golden Gate Heights Park.

-Read on to learn more about this district, how to get here and what to see and do nearby.
+Read on to learn more about this district, how to get here, and what to see and do nearby.

 Disclaimer: I receive a small commission from some of the links on this page.

-The 16th Avenue Tiled Stairs are a must see in Golden Gate Heights in San Francisco.
+The 16th Avenue Tiled Stairs are a must-see in Golden Gate Heights in San Francisco.
 This attraction features more than 150 steps with mosaic tiles.

 Most people start at the bottom and climb to the top.
 This is the best way to to experience the stairs as you can see the entire masterpiece before you start your ascent.
 You can then take a closer look at all of the details of the artwork as you climb.

-The names you see within the artwork are from people who wanted to help support and build the stairs.
+The names you see within the artwork are of people who wanted to help support and build the stairs.
 Some are the names of the donors and their family members.
 Others are memorials for their loved ones.

 Make sure to stop and turn around from time to time so you can catch the amazing views of the Pacific Ocean, Ocean Beach, and even the top of the towers of the Golden Gate Bridge.

-You will find the stairs on Moraga (some people call them the Moraga stairs) between 15th and 16th Avenues.
+You will find the stairs on Moraga Street (some people call them the Moraga stairs) between 15th and 16th Avenues.

 Insider's Tip: If you head north on 16th Avenue, you will find another set of mosaic stairs called the Hidden Garden Stairs.
 They are not as popular but are just as gorgeous and a great side trip if you are in the area.